antonialoytorrens/TF101-linux-images/README.md

 If you are using Debian 11, you shouldn't have this type of issue.<br/>
 WORKAROUND: Download my prebuilt image, because it contains an older xorg-server version.
 You can update/upgrade your system as normal, as this package is pinned and is not upgraded at all, even if newer releases exist.<br/>

-If you want to view the source package, you can see it [here]().
+If you want to view the source package and/or build it yourself, you can see it [here](https://github.com/antonialoytorrens/TF101-linux-images/blob/master/vendor/xserver-xorg-pmOS/xorg-server-9999-1.20.11.zip).

 - **Will X.X.X.X firmware version or XXXX region work on my TF101 if I flash U-Boot?**

 Yes, it will.
-I've put the latest known firmware available just in case my statement is not true and problems will be easier to diagnose.
-Anyways, U-Boot is even lower-level than firmware versions/regions, so they shouldn't be a problem.
+U-Boot is even lower-level than firmware versions/regions, so it shouldn't be a problem.

 - **WiFi is not working, what should I do?**